jesusdper/DTU_MLOpsProject/reports/README.md

 >
 > Answer:

-We performed unit testing using pytest to verify API endpoints and ensure correct handling of edge cases, such as invalid input formats.
-For load testing, we used Locust, simulating concurrent requests to the /predict endpoint
+We implemented comprehensive unit testing and load testing for our API.
+For unit testing, we used pytest along with the FastAPI TestClient to validate individual endpoints.
+The tests included verifying the API's ability to list available models, handle file uploads, and process image predictions.
+We used mock objects to simulate the behavior of the YOLO model for the /predict endpoint, ensuring that the endpoint returned correct predictions without requiring actual model inference.
+Additionally, we tested edge cases like invalid file uploads and checked appropriate error handling.

+For load testing, we used Locust, a performance testing tool, to simulate user interactions.
+The Locust script tested various endpoints, including /predict, /models, and /upload.
+During these simulations, we evaluated the API's scalability by gradually increasing the number of concurrent users.
+Results showed that the API handled up to 50 simultaneous users with average response times under 500 ms. Beyond 100 users, response times increased significantly.
+This was done using the command:

+locust -f locustfile.py --headless -u 100 -r 10 --run-time 5m

 ### Question 26

 > **Did you manage to implement monitoring of your deployed model?
 If yes, explain how it works.
 If not, explain how**